 Using food processor, pulse Oreo Cookies until crushed, leaving some bigger chunks.
 Don't over-pulse.
 Set aside.

-In a large mixing bowl, whip eggs.
+In a large mixing bowl, whip pasteurized eggs.
 Add sugar and vanilla, and whip again.

 Add milk and heavy whipping cream, and mix well.